 This sleigh ride went for over an hour I think, and then came back and more guests had a turn.

 We have just had the best four days at Unglerus Medieval Resort.
-The staff have been amazing.
+The staff has been amazing.
 The traditional Romanian food has warmed us each day.
 The new friends we made we hope to meet again one day.
 We will really miss this place.
 It will be a memory forever.

 If any of you ever decide to come to Romania, please add this little resort in the town of Biertan to your list.
 It is a hidden treasure.